Monday September 4th – Wednesday October 11th 2017.

 The student will be able to:

-• critically read selected scientific papers in the field of immunology.
+critically read, present and discuss selected scientific papers in the field of immunology.

-• separate main- and secondary issues (by self-study assignments and questions) during the various workgroups.
+learn how to separate main- and side issues (by self-study assignments and questions) during the various workgroups.

 Mode of instruction